gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

         }
     }

-This is how you need to use it with the Gini Pay Bank SDK:
+This is how you need to use it with the Gini Bank SDK:

 .. code-block:: java

     val captureLauncher = registerForActivityResult(CaptureFlowContract(), ::onCaptureResult)

     fun launchCapture() {
-        GiniPayBank.startCaptureFlow(captureLauncher)
+        GiniBank.startCaptureFlow(captureLauncher)
     }

     fun onCaptureResult(result: CaptureResult) {